Rembane/knutpunkt-program-mithril/README.md

 # README

-This is the Prolog Program viewer.
+This is the Knutpunkt Program viewer.

 ## Parts

-- It is built in Javascript using [Mithril 2.0](https://mithril.js.org/).
+- It is built in Javascript using [Mithril 2.2](https://mithril.js.org/).
-- [Parcel](https://parceljs.org/) is used to bundle everything.
+- [esbuild](https://esbuild.github.io/) is used to bundle everything.

 ## How to develop